D-Day: A Gangsta Grillz Mixtape

-D-Day: A Gangsta Grillz Album is the fourth compilation album by American record label Dreamville.
+D-Day: A Gangsta Grillz Mixtape is the fourth compilation album by American record label Dreamville.
 It was released on March 31, 2022, by Dreamville and Interscope as a Gangsta Grillz mixtape hosted by DJ Drama.

 D-Day includes contributions from Dreamville artists, J. Cole, Bas, Cozz, Omen, Lute, Ari Lennox, JID, and EarthGang.
 The mixtape features guest appearances from 2 Chainz, ASAP Ferg, Kenny Mason, Sheck Wes, G Perico, Reason, and Young Nudy.

 Background

 The mixtape is the fourth compilation by Dreamville, following Revenge of the Dreamers III (2019).
 It is also the second Dreamville release to be hosted by DJ Drama, following JID's album DiCaprio 2 (2018).

 Recording and production

 Ibrahim Hamad revealed that the idea of this compilation album came from Barry Hefner in nine days, and was turned in and cleared by Interscope the day before it released.
 "Jozi Flows" was first recorded in 2019 during the Revenge of the Dreamers III sessions in Atlanta, and was finished in 2022 in Johannesburg and named after the city.